kledvina/flexible-routing/README.md

 \*Note: We structured our simulation runs so that each file in *output/* covers a unique scenario.

 ## Running Simulations

+**Requirements**
+The simulation code runs with Python 3.7.
+You will need the pandas and numpy packages.
+You also need to install Google OR-Tools within your Python version by following [these instructions](https://developers.google.com/optimization/install).

+**Running simulate.py**

 To perform additional simulations, you will need to edit *simulate.py* to specify the scenario details as well as problem sizes and number of random instances to generate.
 A scenario defines several network parameters, namely primary route size, overlap size, vehicle capacity, and customer demand distribution.
 The code is set up to easily accomodate the following scenarios:

 ![Scenarios](https://github.com/kledvina/flexible-routing/blob/master/figures/scenarios.png)